apjanke/octave-packajoozle/README.md

   * Installation of multiple versions side-by-side
 * More metadata available from Octave Forge
 * Capturing of package build logs
+* A `pkj test` command for running package unit tests

 ## Installation